tableau/extensions-api/docs/trex_configure.md

 })();

 ```
-In the JavScript code for the popup dialog window, you would add your code for initializing the dialog and for setting and saving the configuration settings.
+In the JavaScript code for the popup dialog window, you would add your code for initializing the dialog and for setting and saving the configuration settings.

 ```javascript